rosensilva/ballerina-samples/resiliency-timeouts/README.md

 {endpointTimeout:1000, retryConfig:{count:10, interval:100}});
 ```

 The argument `endpointTimeout` refers to the remote HTTP client timeout in milliseconds and `retryConfig` refers to retry configuration.
-There are two parameters in the the retry configuration, `count` refers to the number of retires and the `interval` refers to the time interval between two consecative retries.
-The `eCommerceEndpoint` is the reference for the HTTP endpoint of eCommerce backend.
-Whenever you call that remote HTTP endpoint it uses the retry and timeout resillency patterns.
+There are two parameters in the retry configuration, `count` refers to the number of retires and the `interval` refers to the time interval between two consecutive retries.
+The `eCommerceEndpoint` is the reference to the HTTP endpoint of eCommerce backend.
+Whenever you call that remote HTTP endpoint it uses the retry and timeout resiliency patterns.

 #### ecommerce_backend_service.bal